gtagohdev/gtagohdev.github.io/privacy-policy.md

 &nbsp;
 ## How We Use The Information
-We may process the information we collect in various ways, including but not limiting to:
+We may process the information we collect in various ways, including but not limited to:
 - Provide, operate, and maintain our website and/or app services
 - Improve, personalize, and expand our website and/or app serivces
 - Understand and analyze the performance of the website and/or app services